A♭ Major

 What are the inversions of A♭ major?

-A♭ major has two inversions, which we'll refer to as the 1st and 2nd inversions.
+A♭ major has two inversions, which we'll refer to as the first and second inversions.
 Below, you can learn how to play the different inversions of A♭ major.

-How to play the 1st inversion of A♭ major
+How to play the first inversion of A♭ major

-To play the 1st inversion of A♭ major, place the C as its lowest note.
+To play the first inversion of A♭ major, place C as its lowest note.
 Use the following fingers to play the inversion with your right hand:

 A♭ - Fifth finger (5)